 HTML5 is derived from the open source sector of HTML, and one of its biggest advantages is in the mobile space.
-Most mobile manufacturers see HTML5 as the future, because HTML5 video content is far more efficient on battery life in contrast to Flash.
-According to recent research Flash video resulted in a 17% rise in current power draw, and a corresponding reduction in battery life in laptops, and a 12% rise on tablets.
+Most mobile manufacturers see HTML5 as the future because HTML5 video content is far more energy efficient than Flash, allowing for longer battery life.
+According to recent research, Flash video resulted in a 17% rise in power draw on laptops—and a corresponding reduction in battery life— and a 12% rise in power draw on tablets.

-The other benefit for mobile virtual event attendees is that since Flash is not supported on browsers, the attendees are forced to download an app from the app store in order to join a webcast.
-HTML5, on the other hand, allows mobile attendees to instantly join webcasts natively from their mobile browser (no plug-ins or downloads).
+Another major benefit of HTML5 for mobile virtual event attendees is that it eliminates the need to download an app to join a webcast.
+Because Flash is not supported on browsers, viewers must install an app on their devices to enable mobile viewing.
+HTML5, on the other hand, allows mobile attendees to instantly join webcasts natively from their mobile browser with no plug-ins or downloads.

-Opera browser used by some attendees on mobile phones is not supported by HTML5.
+Note, however, that the Opera browser used by some attendees on mobile phones does not fully support HTML5.
 Additionally, older users of Internet Explorer will have trouble-viewing HTML5 content on any version before IE9.

-For more information please go to 6Connex.com or email us at sales@6Connex.com.
+For more information about our virtual environments and online events, please go to 6Connex.com or email us at sales@6Connex.com.

 Editor's note: This article was updated on 5/09/18.